 We often get asked for suggestions on dog-friendly things to do in London be it from local or visiting doggos, so to kick off the year, we’ve put together our list of the top dog-friendly things to do in London – some you may have already done, others may be new but the one thing that is for sure is that your dog can come too!

-We also have a NEW Dog-friendly London Facebook Group for people to share their latest dog-friendly finds, you can find the Dog-friendly London Facebook group here.
+We also have a Dog-friendly London Facebook Group for people to share their latest dog-friendly finds, you can find the Dog-friendly London Facebook group here.

 Please do come and join the conversation, that way together we can continue to grow the capital’s dog-friendly community!